BPLogger/BPLogger/README.md

-• Introduction
+> Introduction

-Download the files from the github and extract them to your desktop or where-ever you choose.
+• Download the files from the github and extract them to your desktop or where-ever you choose.

-Run BPLogger and it will run a GUI to build your stub.
+• Run BPLogger and it will run a GUI to build your stub.

-Can be used via discord webhook.
+• Can be used via discord webhook.

+MORE FEATURES AVAILABLE ON https://t.me/BPLogger
 ================================================================================
+MORE FEATURES AVAILABLE ON https://t.me/BPLogger

 > Features